+91 9850899363 Affiliated to

 4. Kumbh Vivah Puja at Trimbakeshwar

-The Kumbh Vivah Puja at Trimbakeshwar is a sacred ceremony performed to neutralize the effects of Manglik Dosha (a condition in a person's birth chart caused by the unfavorable position of Mars).
+The Kumbh Vivah Puja is a sacred ceremony performed to neutralize the effects of Manglik Dosha (a condition in a person's birth chart caused by the unfavorable position of Mars).
 It involves marrying a person born with Manglik Dosha to a banana tree or silver idol of Lord Vishnu before their actual marriage.
 This symbolic wedding with the tree or idol is believed to remove the negative impact of Manglik Dosha on the person's future spouse.
-The Kumbh Vivah Puja begins with prayers to Lord Vishnu and Lord Shiva at Trimbakeshwar Temple, followed by the symbolic marriage ritual.
+The Kumbh Vivah Puja begins with prayers to Lord Vishnu and Lord Shiva at Trimbakeshwar Temple in Nashik, followed by the symbolic marriage ritual.
 It's considered an effective remedy to ensure a harmonious and trouble-free married life for individuals with Manglik Dosha.

 Kumbh Vivah Puja Vidhi